ArthurProjectCorrea/monorepo-starter/.github/instructions/commit.instructions.md

 3. If not, move up one directory and check again.
 4. Repeat this process until you find a `package.json` or reach the project root.
 5. If you reach the project root and find a `package.json`, use its `name` as the scope (`monorepo-starter`).
-6. If no `package.json` is found, the file should not be committed (this should not happen in a properly structured monorepo).
+6. If no `package.json` is found, do not commit the file (this should not happen in a properly structured monorepo).

 **Example:**